-- 1. Poor in spirit: This speaks of true humility, especially a recognition of a need of spiritual blessing - 2.
-Mourns: This speaks of true repentance - 3.
+- 1. Poor in spirit: True humility, especially a recognition of a need of spiritual blessing - 2.
+Mourns: True repentance - 3.
 Meek: Strong but gentle, able to exercise discipline of their own spirits under severe trials - 4.
-Purity of heart: A singleness of purpose in seeking God and living for Him
+Pure in heart: A singleness of purpose in seeking God and living for Him